Area of a Sphere Calculator

 How to Calculate Sphere Area: Example

-Calculate the surface area of a sphere with a radius of 5 meters.
+Let's calculate the surface area of a sphere with radius 5 meters:

 Step-by-Step Calculation